Welcome to the Water, Trees, Life livestream! https://www.youtube.com/embed/Ff3wqWv6R_I Grab your family and friends for this…

 Do I have to get a new tree?

-There are many benefits to new trees.
+Only homes that opt in to the BASA replacement tree program will receive a new tree.
+Homeowners can opt-out of our free tree program at any time.
+However, there are many benefits to new trees.
 The new tree will be at no-cost to the homeowner, and the City of Denver will even water the tree for one year.

 What type of tree will be planted?